JustAGhosT/home-lab-setup/README.md

 - Disable NAT Gateway when not in use to save costs
 - Check NAT Gateway status

+### Monitoring & Alerting

+Keep track of your environment:
+- Monitor Azure resource usage and performance
+- Track and analyze Azure costs
+- Perform health checks on your HomeLab environment
+- Set up alerts for important events or thresholds

 ## Cost Management

 - **VPN Gateway**: ~$27/month (Basic SKU)